 - How can I get into a good routine with my asthma medicines?

 - Can I get stop smoking support?

 Keep a note of any symptoms

-Every day, note how you feel, whether you’ve taken your medicines as prescribed, and whether you’ve noticed any triggers.
-It makes it easier to remember and give your GP or asthma nurse an accurate picture.
-Write down anything you think might be a symptom, even if you’re not sure – you’ll be able to discuss whether it’s connected to your asthma and what you can do about it.
+Write down anything you think might be a symptom, even if you're not sure.
+You'll be able to talk about whether it's anything to do with your asthma or not, and what you can do about it.